Temitayooyelowo/never-afraid-to-ask/README.md

 # HackTheNorth
-Single Page Application for the hiddenTent Project at HackTheNorth 2018
+Single Page Application for TheHiddenTent  Project at HackTheNorth 2018